nextcloud/news/docs/maintenance.md

 - Bug reports without test cases (feed url and action is enough) can be closed with or without comment.

-- Feature requests without thoughtful commentary or pull request can be closed with or without comment, unless a developer is interested to support such a future.
+- Feature requests without thoughtful commentary or pull request can be closed with or without comment, unless a developer is interested to support such a feature.

 - Issues without activity in the last 30 days can be closed with or without comment.
 If this is a bug you care about that isn't getting attention, fix it.